e4drcf/ewizardjs-docs/docs/documentation/email-development/blocks.md

 All these blocks are taken from the `common/blocks-library/` folder and serve as templates.
 Once user added the block to **ET**, the block component is being copied from the `blocks-library/` to `blocks/` folder.

-The `blocks-library` and `blocks` folders have the structure as bellow:
+The `blocks-library` and `blocks` folders have the structure as below:

 ```bash
 .